-F. Scott Fitzgerald was born Francis Scott Key in Minnesota in 1897, named after the Star Spangled Banner lyricist to whom he was distantly related.
-He attended an Eastern boarding school, excelling in neither athletics nor academics, but exhibiting a penchant for writing and producing plays.
-He was admitted to Princeton where he maintained his academic mediocrity while indulging and expanding his love of literature through his friendships and his prominent role in the Triangle Club, a musical theatre group.
+Francis Scott Key Fitzgerald was born on September 24, 1896, and named after his distant relative Francis Scott Key, the author of “The Star-Spangled Banner.”
+Fitzgerald was raised in St. Paul, Minnesota.
+Though an intelligent child, he did poorly in school and was sent to an Eastern boarding school in 1911, excelling in neither athletics nor academics, but exhibiting a penchant for writing and producing plays.
+He was admitted to Princeton in 1913 where he maintained his academic mediocrity while indulging and expanding his love of literature through his friendships and his prominent role in the Triangle Club, a musical theatre group.
 Without earning his degree, Fitzgerald enlisted in the army in 1917.

 Fitzgerald was quickly established as the chronicler of the new post-war America of flappers, alcohol, and the Jazz Age.
-Though barely funded by his novels and stories, which were more critically acclaimed than financially successful, Fitzgerald also lived the life he described, living extravagantly with Zelda, jet setting around Europe among an an elite group of artists, royalty, and wealthy American expatriates.
+Though barely funded by his novels and stories, which were more critically acclaimed than financially successful, Fitzgerald also lived the life he described, living extravagantly with Zelda, traveling around Europe among an an elite group of artists, royalty, and wealthy American expatriates.
 Living in this world of luxurious, graceful excess, Scott finished what is commonly considered to be his masterpiece, The Great Gatsby, in 1925.
 In the late 1920's, the Fitzgeralds spent time on the Riviera in southern France, where they were hosted by Gerald and Sara Murphy among a set that included such notables as Picasso.
 The extraordinarily sophisticated, graceful, and elegant Murphys became the inspiration for the two central characters of Tender Is the Night, Dick and Nicole Diver.

 Ernest Hemingway, among others, accused Fitzgerald of drawing his characters too much upon the templates of real people.
 Fitzgerald acknowledged these problems along with some more substantive ones, often wishing that he could have altered the chronology of the book or had been able to rewrite the final section.
 But the book stands today as a lyrical, insightful look into the cultural world of mannered aristocracy and the intimate life of a single, complicated couple.